tinuva/SDRPlusPlusBrown/docs/tx.md

   that conversion does not overflow during float-to-short conversion.
 This produces quite nice results, eliminates lot of out-of-band emissions and I left it that way.

+Buttons "Record" and "Play": ou can record your own voice and replay it back and observe how it sounds after processing.
+This is only for self control.
+You cannot transmit the recorded voice (yet).

 ## Work in progress

 This is work in progress.
 I'm releasing it because it's more useful than not at this stage.